algolia/autocomplete/packages/website/docs/createLocalStorageRecentSearchesPlugin.md

 > `SearchParameters => SearchParameters`

 Optimized [Algolia search parameters](https://www.algolia.com/doc/api-reference/search-api-parameters/).
 This is useful when using the plugin along with the [Query Suggestions](createQuerySuggestionsPlugin) plugin.

+This function enhances the provided search parameters by:

+- Excluding Query Suggestions that are already displayed in recent searches.
+- Using a shared `hitsPerPage` value to get a group limit of Query Suggestions and recent searches.